subhankar124/Platform_Engg/README.md

               Restore in DR :
               Get the latest restorepoint
               Remove the DR DB
               Restore from Restore point snapshot.
-              Set the pipeline slice on failure point.
 }

 Value Proposition  :